Charles and Angela Marsalis survived Hurricane Katrina. God used the storm, they believe, to prepare them for what came next.

 By Bobby Ross Jr. | The Christian Chronicle

-For days, the monster storm threatened the lives of Charles and Angela Marsalis.
+For days, the “storm of the century” threatened the lives of Charles and Angela Marsalis.
 But ultimately, the Christian couple survived.
-And, as they see it, the experience prepared them for what came next.
+And, as they see it, the experience prepared their family for what came next.

 This story appears in the online edition of The Christian Chronicle.